m50d/m50d.github.com/_posts/2018-07-30-breaking-the-habit.md

 ![](/handshake.jpg)

 Izak is too tsundere to say what he feels directly, but as he and Athrun walk in opposite directions he manages to make himself understood.
-I wonder if there's a subtle point here about the wisdom of sending teenagers into battle -
+I wonder if there's a subtle point here about the wisdom of sending teenagers into battle - these two's arguments and insubordination have compromised their effectiveness, whereas Ramius and Badriguel disagree just as much but have the experience to work through their conflicts more effectively.